Global HR News & Updates

 You might also like

-Michelle Fournier Johnson Appointed as Chief Human Resources and Communications Officer at Bozeman Health
+Tatiana Godoi Appointed as Chief Human Resources Officer at Universal Corporation

 Dr. Yemi-Esan highlighted the crucial role of collective bargaining, mutual respect, and adherence to the principles of integrity, merit, performance, and transparency in government business.
 These principles are seen as foundational to maintaining peace and harmony in the workplace, which is particularly vital for Human Resources (HR) professionals focused on conflict resolution and fostering a positive workplace culture.